-- The foreign postal administration authorizes this type of service. - b.
+- a.
+The foreign postal administration authorizes this type of service. - b.
 The specified airmail postage rates are paid (see 521 and the International Mail Manual (IMM) for authorizations and rates).

-Surface Mail 561.22
+561.22 Surface Mail

 All classes of international mail (LC, AO, CP) are given surface transportation when the surface postage rates are paid (see IMM for rate information).